Hey Dave – I was wondering what a letter of recommendation from someone you hosted an event for should entail. – J.W.

 The Story Behind Their Greatest Concert

 Get great blurbs (advertising) and put them where potential clients (buyers) will be sure to see them – near the beginning of your promo.
 It will entice them to read more about you.
 And if they like what they read, they’ll continue to read.
 And once they know more about the positives you can bring to their event – you’ll have a better chance of nailing the job.

 You can also check out websites for other comedians and speakers.
 Any of us that have great letters of recommendation will have them posted online for potential clients to read.
 And blurbs?
 Come’on – that’s a given.
 Websites for working comics and speakers are loaded with them.

 The deal is that you can talk yourself up all you want – and great salesmen are skilled at that.
 But nothing beats someone else talking you up.
 That’s what a great review – letter of recommendation and blurbs – will accomplish.

 * Next week I’ll give you a tip on how to get letters of recommendation.
 Stay tuned…

 Dave Schwensen is the author of How To Be A Working Comic: An Insider’s Business Guide To A Career In Stand-Up Comedy, Comedy FAQs And Answers: How The Stand-Up Biz Really Works, and Comedy Workshop: Creating & Writing Comedy Material for Comedians & Humorous Speakers.

-For information about these books, comedy workshops at The Cleveland Improv, and private coaching for comedians and speakers in person, by phone or via Skype visit www.TheComedyBook.com
+For information about these books, upcoming comedy workshops and private coaching for comedians and speakers in person, by phone or via Skype visit www.TheComedyBook.com

 Copyright 2013 – North Shore Publishing